Dilly Tomato Soup

 - Combine flour and 1/4 cup of water until smooth; stir into tomato mixture.
 Gradually stir in remaining water until smooth.
 Bring to a boil; cook and stir for 2 minutes.

-Originally published as Dilly Tomato Soup in Cooking for 2 Winter 2005, p20
+Originally published as BASED ON: Tomato Dill Soup in Cooking for 2 Premiere 2005

 Follow along as we show you how to make these fantastic recipes from our archive.